Non-Contact Power Module: BLDC Motor Applications

 Technical equipment and systems need power, but electricity can only be stored in small quantities.
 If wired power is the preferred option, the cables often get in the way.
 One remedy is provided by systems based on induction or radio waves.
-But the cost of such systems is mostly greater than their benefit.
-A new method of "free" power transmission is setting new standards in terms of efficiency and spacesaving.
-It enables actuators and sensors in industrial applications and technical systems to be powered conveniently and at low cost, continuously or discontinuously depending on requirements.
+But the cost of such systems is often greater than their benefit.
+A new method of "free" power transmission is setting new standards in terms of efficiency and space saving.
+It enables actuators and sensors in industrial applications and technical systems to be powered conveniently and at low cost, continuously or intermittently, depending on requirements.

 Wired supply is essential in many applications subject to high power demand.
-But thanks to MOSFET technology and energysaving components, modern-day sensors and miniature drives and circuits are highly efficient.
-They are easily able to work with „maximum“ power outputs in the triple-digit milliwatt range.
-Though batteries are capable of supplying this power, their size is then usually many times greater than the useful energy they provide.
-Also, galvanic primary and secondary elements are not reliable in continuous duty over longer periods of time; they are simply used up too quickly, or age too rapidly.
-Power transmitted by radio waves leaves most of the input energy unused, often then causing interference in the surrounding area, and it is also unable to transmit power into a Faraday‘s cage – that is to say, any technical equipment inside a metal housing.
+But thanks to MOSFET technology and energy saving components, modern-day sensors, miniature drives and circuits are highly efficient.
+They are easily able to work with maximum power outputs in the triple-digit milli-Watt range.
+Though batteries are capable of supplying this power, their size is typically many times greater than the energy they provide.
+Also, galvanic primary and secondary elements are not reliable in continuous duty over longer durations; they are simply exhausted too quickly, or they age too rapidly.
+Power transmitted by radio waves leaves most of the input energy unused, often causing interference in the surrounding area, and it is also unable to transmit power into a Faraday‘s cage – that is to say, any technical equipment inside a metal housing.
 Inductive systems, for their part, work only with very tight coil spacing, and so are limited in range.
-A new process devised by Triple Sensor Technologies GmbH (TST) based in Jena, Eastern Germany, bypasses the limitations of the familiar chemical and physical energy storage and transmission methods.
+A new process devised by Triple Sensor Technologies GmbH (TST), based in Jena, Eastern Germany, bypasses the limitations of the familiar chemical and physical energy storage and transmission methods.

-The engineers in Jena took their pick from the wide range of miniature drives offered by FAULHABER.
-Since the universal application model demanded both continuous duty and short-time power supply, they chose wear-free EC motors in 20 mm outer diameter and with a length of 60 mm.
+The engineers in Jena took their pick from the wide range of miniature drives offered by FAULHABER and MICROMO.
+Since the universal application model demanded both continuous duty and short-time power supply, they chose wear-free BLDC motors in 20mm outer diameter and with a length of 60mm.
 In this design, the only wearing mechanical parts are the rotor bearings.
 Selected ball bearing materials and special lubricants allow for high speeds and service lives of several tens of thousands of hours.
 Despite their compact size, the miniature drives deliver big performance.
 They can be loaded well beyond their continuous torque limit for short periods on startup, which is a key advantage.
 This means the transfer module is able to supply power both continuously over long periods of time and on tap in short spells as required.
 As a result, swallowed capsules can be powered, as can dosage systems implanted in the body, or hermetically sealed sensors in technical systems which only need to be powered on demand, such as for parameter polling.